airbnb/okreplay/readme.md

 For [Travis CI](https://travis-ci.org/
 ) users, please see Betamax's `.travis.yml`.
 As of writing, `sudo:required` is necessary in order to install the CA. Hopefully this won't be the case in the future.

-For all of CI environments, be sure to use the `keytool` command listed above to ensure the Betamax CA is installed.
+For all other CI environments, be sure to use the `keytool` command listed above to ensure the Betamax CA is installed.

 ## Contributors